 The Society promotes a friendly and informal atmosphere in which we can all enjoy our shared experiences and share our combined skills.

-Prospective members are very welcome to come along to a meeting to see how it all works.
+Prospective members are very welcome to join a meeting to see how it all works.
 Those who simply want to join may download an application form from this page.